 The success of North By Northwest’s crop duster sequence is largely due to the six-minute suspenseful buildup that occurs just prior to Thornhill being attacked by the plane.

-Thornhill is dropped off by a bus on a desolate roadside in the middle of nowhere.
+Thornhill is dropped off by bus on a desolate roadside in the middle of nowhere.
 The whole sequence is set up to subvert a tired thriller trope: the man lured to an inner-city street corner on a cold, rainy night only to be gunned down by an unseen passerby in a black car.

 Hitchcock builds the suspense by having car after car pass, but each turn out to be no threat at all.
 Then a man appears on the other side of the road, and Thornhill approaches him wondering if he is the man he is meant to meet.
 He turns out to be a local waiting for a bus.
 But as he gets on the bus the local man comments on the distant plane dusting crops where there are no crops.